-Most children and teens in foster care are placed in the home of a non-related caregiver, more commonly referred to as a foster parent.
-Foster parents are responsible for providing a safe and stable environment and receive payment for the child’s daily care.
-Learn more about how much foster parents get paid.
+Most children and teens in foster care are placed in the home of a non-related caregiver.
+This caregiver is more commonly referred to as a foster parent.
+Foster parents are responsible for providing a safe and stable environment for a foster child.
+Foster parents receive payment for the child’s daily care.

 Foster care is temporary and short term until the child or teen’s safety and well-being have been secured.
-Family reunification is the primary goal for children and teens in foster care and typically children transition from foster care to the following situations:
+Family reunification is the primary goal for children and teens in foster care.
+Typically, children transition from foster care to the following situations:

 - Reunification with their biological parents

 - Placement or custody transfer to a relative or family member

 - Permanent placement into an adoptive home